-Courses from accredited colleges considered as acceptable equivalents that may be used by transfer students for MSU Integrative Studies, Mathematics, and Tier I Writing courses include:
+Courses from postsecondary accredited institutions of comparable academic quality considered as acceptable equivalents that may be used by transfer students for Michigan State University Integrative Studies, Mathematics, and Tier I Writing courses include:

 1. Tier I Writing, (4 credits)

 May be satisfied by completion of the English composition requirement at another institution.